yhaochen/Sensitivity/README.md

 To be updated

 ## Reproduce my experiment
+All the required scripts are in the `workflow` directory.

 Running all the scripts will take an extremely long time because the experiments for high-dimensional emulators are slow (this can take up to several weeks).
 In order to avoid this long waiting time (and the heavy computational burden), we provide an option to reproduce the experiments for low-dimensional models.
 The scripts in this repo activate this optional low-dimensional test experiment by default.
 Detailed explanation of how to replicate the experiment is shown below.